javalite/javalite/doc/How-to-release.md

 4. Erase release commits:
     `git reset --hard HEAD~X` - depending how many you want  to kill
 5. Push to repo:
-       `git push origin [branch] -f` - this will erace history, BE CAREFUL!
+       `git push origin [branch] -f` - this will erase history, BE CAREFUL!

+       Remember that the release notes now are based on issues, not  commits.

 6. Start afresh